 - Fastening: Lace-up

 One more thing…

-If you still feel like getting an extra support for your feet, simply buy a pair of so called ‘foot pillows’, ‘gel cushions’ or ‘comfy soles’ (depending on a chosen style of your shoes).
+If you still feel like getting an extra support for your feet, simply buy a pair of so called ‘foot pillows’ or ‘comfy soles’ (depending on a chosen style of your shoes).
 They are cheap, invisible when put inside and will provide you with an extra comfort when you wear any type of flat shoes.

-The technology used by Scholl conveys two gels that effectively absorb shock and reduce the pressure felt on your feet – a firmer gel that supports the arches of your feet and your heels, plus a softer one to ensure the optimum shock absorption.
+This kind of gel ‘cushions’ will effectively absorb shock and reduce the pressure felt on your feet – supporting the arches and your heels, plus it will ensure a good shock absorption.